opencv/opencv_attic/doc/tutorials/introduction/android_binary_package/android_binary_package.rst

      :alt: Add dependency from OpenCV library
      :align: center

-If you want to use engine-based aproach you need to install packages with the Service and OpenCV package for you platform.
+If you want to use OpenCV Manager-based aproach you need to install packages with the Service and OpenCV package for you platform.
 You can do it using Google Play service or manualy with adb tool:

 .. code-block:: sh
     :linenos:

     adb install ./org.opencv.engine.apk
-    adb install ./org.opencv.lib_v240_<hardware version>.apk
+    adb install ./org.opencv.lib_v24_<hardware version>.apk

 There is a very base code snippet for Async init.
 It shows only basis principles of library Initialisation.
 See 15-puzzle example for details.